HoudiniGraphql/houdini/README.md

 Houdini can work with any websocket client as long as you can provide an object that satisfies the `SubscriptionHandler` interface as the second argument to the Environment's constructor.
-Keep in mind that WebSocket connections only exist between the browser and your API, therefor you must remember to pass `null` when configuring your environment on the rendering server.
+Keep in mind that WebSocket lists only exist between the browser and your API, therefor you must remember to pass `null` when configuring your environment on the rendering server.

 #### Using `graphql-ws`